boxybird/waffle/README.md

 // Run the custom queue worker in the background waffle_worker('my_custom_queue')->work();

+// Notes on workers:
+// All workers use WP-Cron to run in the background.
+The interval is 60 seconds
+// Only a single worker can be run at a time.
+The last declared worker will be the one that runs waffle_worker()->work(); // This will not run waffle_worker('my_custom_queue')->work(); // This will run

 // Run a queue worker in the background with overridden options waffle_worker()->setOptions([
     'memory'   => 256, // default is 128 (MB)
     'sleep'    => 3, // default is 0 (seconds to sleep after each job)
-    'maxTries' => 3, // default is 1 (number of times to try a job before failing) 'maxJobs'  => 3, // default is 0 "unlimited" (number of jobs to process before stopping) 'maxTime'  => 90, // default is 60 (number of seconds to process each job before stopping)
+    'maxTries' => 3, // default is 1 (number of times to try a job before failing) 'maxJobs'  => 3, // default is 500 (number of jobs to process before stopping) 'maxTime'  => 90, // default is 60 (number of seconds to process each job before stopping)
     'timeout'  => 120, // Attempts to default to 80% of the servers max_execution_time, else default is 60 seconds (server timeout/worker timeout)
 ])->work();